 - Your creativity - study songwriting, either formally or informally by dissecting hit songs in your genre.
 Why are they hits?
 What can you learn from them for your own unique writing?
 Write as much as you can, and try to co-write with people better than you.
 Consider media training - learn how to do effective interviews and relate to the public onstage.

 - Who are you and what do you know that could be of value to others?
 Where does your heart, voice type and talent converge?
 What do you create, love and perform best?
 Take the time to experiment, discover and push your boundaries.

 - There is no substitute for actual studio and stage experience.
 The audience reaction becomes a part of your artistry.

-- Consider enlisting the aid of reputable talent development or a&r experts.
+- Consider enlisting the aid of reputable talent development companies or a&r experts.

-- Give some thought to a developing a consistent visual representation (style).
+- Give some thought to developing a consistent visual representation (style).

 > Create/find your songs

 - If you're a songwriter, create your best body of work.
 Consider finding co-writers you can write with who can augment your skills and create more GREAT, not just mediocre, songs.

 - If not, find other great songs that fit your personality, voice and artist definition like a glove.
 Network to find someone who can recommend you to writers and publishers.
 If they believe you are about to do a great quality recording on their songs they will have reason to offer you their best works.

 - Decide to do either a demo to pitch to labels, or a fully mastered, packaged, ready-for-sale project.